-On completion of basic general education (grade 9), graduates take final examinations (State final attestation) and are awarded the
+On completion of lower secondary education (grade 9), students take final examinations (state final attestation) and they are awarded

-either to secondary general education or to non-university post-secondary education (srednee professionalnoe obrazovanie).
+either to secondary general education or to technical and vocational education and training (srednee professionalnoe obrazovanie).
+Holders

-On completion of secondary general education (grade 11) a school leaving certificate is awarded.
+On completion of upper secondary education (grade 11) a school leaving certificate is awarded.
 The name of this qualification is the

 Certificate of Secondary General Education (Attestat o srednem obshchem obrazovanii).

-local authorities.
-A successful passing through this procedures leads to authorization to issue nationally recognized school leaving
+A successful passing through this procedures leads to authorization to issue nationally recognized school leaving certificates.

 - first stage programs: for skilled workers, junior technicians and employees;